 Like humans, dogs can have sensitive stomachs.
 If a dog has a sensitive stomach, it’s important they are given the right food in order to encourage healthy digestion, be able to absorb nutrients and stay healthy and fit.
-An recurring upset stomach can lead to other symptoms and cause complications for their health.
+A recurring upset stomach can lead to other problems and cause complications for their health.
 This is because the strength of your dog’s immune system decreases if they suffer from an upset stomach.

 The best type of food for a dog with a sensitive stomach varies from individual to individual depending on the underlying cause of the problem.
 In general, dogs can react to food that’s too energy-dense, i.e. food with a high fat content.
 One thing people usually try is changing the type of animal protein and seeing if it works better for their dog.

 HOW DO YOU KNOW IF YOUR DOG NEEDS SPECIAL FOOD FOR SENSITIVE STOMACHS?

 Your dog’s faeces can give you useful clues as to how its stomach feels.
 Looser stool over a longer period is a sign that your dog’s stomach isn’t coping well with their current food.
 Dogs with sensitive stomachs will also react more strongly to changes of food, chew bones and other treats.
 It takes longer to introduce new food for a dog with a sensitive stomach so patience is required to give them time to adjust.
 However, you should be aware that if your dog suffers from a bad stomach whilst you are changing foods, it may indicate the food is not suitable.

 DIARRHOEA IN DOGS

 Occasionally, dogs suffer from diarrhoea or upset stomachs.
 In most cases, this is completely harmless, and due to something like a change in food or the dog eating something that disturbed the intestinal flora.